We rescue, rehab medically at substantial cost, foster, and work with dogs in the goal of finding forever homes.

 Have you applied with/had home visit with another rescue?
 Who?

 Rent or Own?
 (Proof of ownership or permission for large dogs required)

 How many stories is your home and if If 2-story, describe stairs - carpeted, have a landing?

 Is your yard fenced and what is the height at the lowest point including gates.
 Do gates lock?

 Do you have a gardener etc.?
 If so where is your dog when they come?

 Do you have a pool?
 Is it fenced?

 Do you have a doggie door?

-Will you allow your children to walk your new dog?
+Do you allow your young children/grandchildren walk your dog?

-Have you ever returned a dog you adopted and why?
+Have you ever returned, surrendered or rehomed a dog? why?